JoomiK/JoomiK.github.io/_posts/2017-01-31-waterpumps.md

 [Part II- Modeling](https://github.com/JoomiK/PredictingWaterPumps/blob/master/WaterPumpsII.ipynb)
 - Model selection and evaluation

+---

 ### Summary of Project:
+Using data on water pumps in communities across Tanzania, can we predict the pumps that are functional, need repairs, or don't work at all?
 There are 39 features in total.
 They are described [here](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/25/#features_list).

 Among the features are: